 Hogarth’s painting, though satirical in tone gives us a glimpse of often overlooked history, that of mundane infant care.
 Hogarth was an artist who acknowledged and cared about the most vulnerable in his teaming city.
 Infant carriers were not associated with any parenting ideology but rather were entirely pragmatic tools, necessary for caregivers who needed to keep babies close and still have their arms free for other work, like serving customers, or for navigating the crowded streets of London– then as now.

 If you appreciate this kind of research please consider becoming a Patron of The Baby Historian or contributing a one-time donation via PayPal.
 It really helps me out and thank you to those already supporting this project.
-And if you’d like to give your support but can’t afford a financial contribution, sharing and liking your favorite E of B posts on social media (Facebook, Twitter, Instagram) really helps.
+And if you’d like to give your support but can’t afford a financial contribution, sharing and liking your favorite posts on social media (Facebook, Twitter, Instagram) really helps.